rei/rei-cedar-docs/docs/components/toast/README.md

 ### Accessibility

+- All CdrToast components provide `role="status"` to expose the notification to Accessibility APIs

 Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:
-- Add `role="status"` for messages to ensure that the messaging is announced to screen readers.
-For other content, add `aria-live="polite"`.
 - Don't rely on color alone to convey your message.
 Provide an additional indicator to color, like an icon: [WCAG 1.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html)
 - Error Identification techniques and criteria: [WCAG 3.3.1](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html)
 - See [Transient Status Notifications](../../patterns/status-notifications#transient-status-notifications) for more information